Accessibility Statement

 That feline would be none other than the Siberian cat!
 (Officially called the Siberian Forest cat.)

 This breed of cat is native to the forests in Russia.
 They are bred to survive and have endured hundreds, if not thousands, of years in the harsh winters of Siberia.
-They are strong cats with thick triple-coated fur that keeps them toasty in the cold.
+They are strong and independent cats with thick triple-coated fur that keeps them toasty in the cold.

-Looking at a Siberian cat is just as breathtaking as the frozen tundras of Asia.
+Looking at a Siberian breed is just as breathtaking as the frozen tundras of Asia.
 Despite their fortitude in the face of Mother Nature, these felines are as sweet as a cup of hot cocoa on a winter’s day.

 Siberian cat ...at a glance